Fremantle Passenger Terminal

 The first stage, servicing F Berth, was opened in December 1960 by the Premier, the Hon David Brand MLA.
 Between then and completion of Stage 2 at G Berth in May 1962, more than a quarter of a million passengers passed through the terminal.

-The building at that time was described as the largest of its kind in Australia and the only passenger terminal in Australia with two-berth capacity.
+The building at that time was described as the largest of its kind in Australia (and is still the largest cruise terminal in Australia) and the only passenger terminal in Australia with two-berth capacity.
 It was built for dual-purpose usage with capacity for cargo handling as well as servicing passenger needs.

 Fremantle’s cruise sector today